KENW (TV): History

 and KACV-TV launched in 1986 and 1988, respectively.

 Programming

 This station is unique in that it provides local regional news to southeastern New Mexico with an entirely college student produced newscast entitled "News 3 New Mexico."
 The newscast includes hard news, local, and regional news pertinent to people in southeast New Mexico and rarely covers what a traditional college campus newscast covers.

-Shows produced by KENW-TV include the nationally syndicated show Creative Living with Sheryl Borden, Report from Santa Fe hosted by Lorene Mills, Cultura, You Should Know (with host Don Criss), and Sportslook, a weekly regional sports show.
+Shows produced by KENW include the nationally syndicated show Creative Living with Sheryl Borden, Report from Santa Fe hosted by Lorene Mills, Cultura, You Should Know (with host Evelyn Ledbetter), Sportslook, a weekly regional sports show, and “A Moment with Nature” interstitials from the 1990s, with Antonio “Tony” Gennaro (1934-2015).

 Creative Living with Sheryl Borden

 Creative Living with Sheryl Borden is a KENW produced program airing on public television since 1976.
 It is a magazine-formatted program with cooking, sewing and craft tips hosted by Sheryl Borden.
 The program runs 30 minutes.
 It is taped at KENW-TV.
 As of 2018, the show is carried on more than 118 PBS stations in over 40 states as well as Canada, Guam and Puerto Rico.